DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 }
 ```

+These loops make sure that all threads using the FractalCanvas are finished.
 The first while loop keeps cancelling renders until the queue is empty.
 It requests a lock for mutex activeRender.
 If that succeeds, there can be no active render, which ensures that renderQueueSize == 0 indeed means there are no more renders, not even an active one.

 The second while loop does the same for bitmap renders, and in addition to that it also checks that the number of other threads is 0.
 This number should go to 0 automatically when all renders are finished because refreshthreads terminate themselves when the render is finished.
 The loop keeps spinning until all threads are finished.